-Wild Acres located in Armstrong, BC, Canada sells Indian Runner Ducks, hatching eggs and ducklings in assorted colours.
+Wild Acres located in Armstrong, BC, Canada sells Indian Runner ducks, hatching eggs and ducklings in assorted colours.
 We ship Indian Runner hatching eggs to BC, YT, AB, SK and MB Canada by Xpresspost.
-Indian Runner ducklings are available for shipping to select ACE depots in BC or for pick up at our farm gate during May and June on Sunday by appointment on afternoons as we no longer ship livestock.
+Indian Runner ducklings are available for shipping to select ACE Courier Depots in BC or for pick up at our farm gate during May and June on Sunday by appointment on afternoons as we no longer ship livestock.